dabana/VuePress-KCJsummercamp/docs/day2.md

 ## 2. Makecode coding session - Older kids (age 8 to 12)

-Prepare the MicroBit for fishing by creating a magnetic detector
+Prepare the MicroBit for fishing by creating a magnetic detector.
+See the Take Code Out section for details of the activity.

 ```diff
 + TODAY WE LEARN: